Worsening coronavirus crisis pushes leaders to take new measures

 Veronica Miller, a professor at the University of California at Berkeley School of Public Health who signed an open letter this summer urging renewed shutdown measures, said she worries public health experts’ strident warnings are not getting through “to that extent that we need.”

-“You can just see the graphs, they’re just really over the top, and it’s so much worse, and it’s going to get worse, and I do not see at the national level — I do not see any sense of urgency,” she said.
+“You can just see the graphs, they’re just really over the top, and it’s so much worse.
+And it’s going to get worse, and I do not see at the national level — I do not see any sense of urgency,” she said.

 Jacqueline Dupree, Mark Guarino and William Wan contributed to this report.